geeofree/geeofree/src/notes/php/3-OperatorsAndControlStructures.md

 The `return` keyword in PHP can be used within a global scope or in a body of a function.

-In both cases it stops further execution in both scopes.
+In both cases it stops further execution and passes control back to the line to were it was executed in both scopes.

 Using a `return` in the global scope provides the value to the calling module that `include`d or `require`d it.